liuyehcf/BlogSource/_posts/Netty-NioEventLoop源码剖析.md

             } catch (Throwable t) {
                 handleLoopException(t);
             }
-            // Always handle shutdown even if the loop processing threw an exception. try {
+            //Always handle shutdown even if the loop processing threw an exception. try {
                 if (isShuttingDown()) {
                     closeAll();